brookeangel/Harvest/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Note Model and JSON API (1.5 days)
+### Phase 1: User Model and Authentication, Harvest Model and JSON API (2 days)

 In Phase 1, I will begin by implementing user signup and authentication (using BCrypt).
 There will be a basic landing page after signup that will contain the container for the application's root React component.
-Before building out the front end, I will begin by setting up a full JSON API for Notes.
+Before building out the front end, I will begin by setting up a full JSON API for Harvests and Users.

 [Details][phase-one]

-### Phase 2: Flux Architecture and Note CRUD (2.5 days)
+### Phase 2: Flux Architecture and Harvest CRUD (2 days)

 Phase 2 is focused on setting up Flux, the React Router, and the React view structure for the main application.
-After the basic Flux architecture has been set up, a Note store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
-Once this is done, I will create React views for the Notes `Index`, `IndexItem` and `Form`.
-At the end of Phase 2, Notes can be created, read, edited and destroyed in the browser.
-Notes should save to the database when the form loses focus or is left idle after editing.
+After the basic Flux architecture has been set up, Harvest stores will be implemented and a set of actions corresponding to the needed CRUD functionality created.
+Once this is done, I will create React views for the Harvest `Index`, `IndexItem` and `Form`.
+The Google Maps API will be integrated into the Harvest Index view.
+At the end of Phase 2, Harvests can be created, viewed, edited and destroyed in the browser.
 Lastly, while constructing the views I will start using basic bootstrap for styling.

 [Details][phase-two]

-### Phase 3: Notebooks and Tags (2 days)
+### Phase 3: Flux Architecture for User Profiles (1 day)

-Phase 3 adds organization to the Notes.
-Notes belong to a Notebook, which has its own `Index` view.
-Create JSON API for Notebooks.
-Notes can also now be tagged with multiple tags.
-Users can bring up notes in a separate `SearchIndex` view by searching for their tags.
-Once the tag search is implemented, I will extend this to a fuzzy search through every Note's content.
+Phase 3 will create Flux architecture for viewing and editing user profiles.
+A user's public harvests will be viewable on their profile.
+Users will also be searchable by name.
+I will create React views for the Users `Index`, `Profiles`, `Form`, and 'Search'.

 [Details][phase-three]

-### Phase 4: Allow Complex Styling in Notes (1 day)
+### Phase 4: Harvest Shares and Messages (1.5 days)

-Using quill.js, allow for complex styling of notes.
+Phase 4 allows users to share private Harvests with other users.
+Users can view an index of harvests shared with them.
+Users can also message other users regarding their harvests.

 [Details][phase-four]

-### Phase 5: Reminders and Garbage Collection (1 day)
+### Phase 5: Notifications (1.5 day)

-Phase 5 introduces two new features.
-First, users can set reminders on notes which will at the time they are set for prompt the user to review and edit the given note.
-In addition, I will implement a feature that asks users to review notes once they reach a certain age and ask whether they should be kept, archived, or deleted.
+Users will receive a notifications when they are messaged, shared harvests, or reviewed.
+Notifications are destroyed after a user has viewed them.

 [Details][phase-five]

-### Phase 6: Styling Cleanup and Seeding (1 day)
+### Phase 6: Styling Cleanup and Seeding (2 day)

-Bootstrap will have been used to keep things organized up until now, but in Phase 6 I will add styling flourishes and make modals out of some elements (like the NotebookForm).
+Bootstrap will have been used to keep things organized up until now, but in Phase 6 I will add styling flourishes.

 ### Bonus Features (TBD)
 - [ ] Prettify transitions
-- [ ] Use javascript library for cleaner tag selection
-- [ ] Changelogs for Notes
+- [ ] User mailer
-- [ ] Pagination / infinite scroll for Notes Index
+- [ ] Pagination for Harvest Index
 - [ ] Multiple sessions

 [phase-one]: ./docs/phases/phase1.md